Mr. Gatti's Pizza

-Mr Gatti's Pizza is a Southern and Southeastern United States pizza-buffet chain.
-The corporate offices are in Fort Worth, Texas.
+Mr. Gatti's Pizza, formerly known as Gatti's Pizza and commonly shortened as Gatti's, is a Southern and Southeastern United States pizza-buffet chain based out of Fort Worth, Texas.

 History

 In 1964, retired Air Force Lieutenant Colonel James R. Eure opened a pizza and hamburger restaurant in his hometown of Stephenville, Texas.
 He and his wife moved to Austin, Texas; and in 1969, he opened a pizza restaurant in Austin under the name, "The Pizza Place."
 In order to identify themselves from the rest of the pizza places, Eure undertook a naming contest.
 Eure's wife's maiden name was Gatti, which soon won out over many other proposed names and The Pizza Place was renamed Mr. Gatti's Pizza.

 In 1974, Eure sold his chain of 18 Mr. Gatti's restaurants to a group of investors but held on to a few franchises.
 The investors worked with Eure in helping the company grow by establishing in Texas and many other states.
 The chain has since changed hands a number of times.

 By the 1980s, Mr. Gatti's took on a more modern look by adding a game room and a buffet bar into many of its restaurants.

 In the 1990s, Mr. Gatti's had expanded its game room concept (which at that time, the concept was titled "GattiLand") by adding more arcade games and bumper cars into most of its newer restaurants, with an orange-canopy entrance to the game room saying "Welcome to GattiLand - Family Fun & Games".
 Notable locations using this modified concept are two locations in Louisville, Kentucky, Abilene, Texas,Spartanburg, South Carolina, and Round Rock, Texas.

 In 1997, Mr. Gatti's created a new concept called "GattiTown".
 The first store to use this concept opened in the Oak Hill area of Austin that year.
 The restaurant's design was patterned after Main Street, U.S.A., and was complete with a buffet, several dining and party rooms, and a Midway game room, which featured many arcade games plus a large carousel.